Intestinal Permeability and Inflammatory Triggers

-Increasingly, research is linking imbalances in the gut to diseases that may not at first seem connected to gut function.
-Work by several researchers has linked intestinal mucosal permeability to chronic respiratory allergies/rhinitis,1-2 asthma,3-4 and eczema.5-6 Furthermore, intestinal dysbiosis is known to play a role in many chronic conditions,7 and reactions to food can manifest far from the intestines.8-10
+Optimal gastrointestinal (GI) health plays a vital role for robust immunity and overall wellness.
+Increasingly, research studies associate imbalances in the gut to diseases that may not at first seem connected to gut function.
+Work by several researchers has linked intestinal permeability to chronic respiratory allergies/rhinitis,1 asthma,2 and eczema.3 Furthermore, intestinal dysbiosis is known to play a role in many autoimmune conditions and other chronic diseases,4 and reactions to foods often have symptoms that manifest far from the intestines.

 One of the common consequences of food reactions can be headaches and migraines.
-Headache specialist Robert Sheeler, MD, an IFM certified practitioner, describes the many types of symptoms that can manifest in the presence of food reactions:
+Headache specialist Robert Sheeler, MD, IFMCP, describes the many types of symptoms that can manifest in the presence of food reactions:

-As Dr. Sheeler states, food reactions can also take the form of rashes or skin problems.
-On first glance, the connection between intestinal mucosal disruption and eczema may seem the most straightforward, as skin microbiome11 and barrier integrity12 are known to be affected in patients with eczema, and the connection between the skin microbiome and the gut microbiome seems intuitive.
+As Dr. Sheeler states, food reactions can sometimes take the form of rashes or skin problems.
+On first glance, the connection between intestinal mucosal disruption and eczema may seem the most straightforward; skin microbiome5 and barrier integrity6 are known to be affected in patients with eczema, and the connection between the skin microbiome and the gut microbiome seems intuitive.

 Headaches, Migraines, and Food Reactions